A basic understanding of tea.

 It’s easy to get lost in all the complexities of tea, but the best way to learn is also the simplest, most fun way to learn: by drinking tea.
 Whenever you sit down for a cup of tea, do your best to understand what kind of tea it is, how it was processed, and where it comes from.
 That way it will be easy to slowly build up a library of first-hand knowledge for a variety of different kinds of tea.

 If you decide to continue researching tea, make sure you trust the sources you choose.
-There is a lot of inaccurate information online, and even experts (which I am not) often disagree about the details.
+There is a lot of inaccurate information online, and even experts (which I am not) may have differing opinions.